Teichm\"uller spaces of Riemann surfaces with orbifold points of arbitrary order and cluster variables: Teichm uller space of surfaces with holes and orbifold points of arbitrary order

 We consider a regular Riemann surface $\Sigma_{g,s,r}$ of genus $g$ with $s>0$ holes and with a number $r\ge 0$ of orbifold points; orders of these points $p_i$, $i=1,\dots,r$ are positive integers greater than one.

-We introduce the marking on the set of orbifold points splitting this set into nonintersecting subsets $\delta_k$ (maybe empty), $k=1,\dots,s$, $\sum_{k=1}^s|\delta_k|=r$.
-We then assign the subset $\delta_k$ to the $k$th hole for every $k$ and introduce a cyclic ordering inside each subset $\delta_k$.
+We introduce the marking on the set of orbifold points splitting this set into nonintersecting (possibly empty) subsets $\delta_k$, $k=1,\dots,s$, $\sum_{k=1}^s|\delta_k|=r$.
+For every $k$, we then assign the subset $\delta_k$ to the $k$th hole and introduce a cyclic ordering inside each subset $\delta_k$.

 To construct the generalization of the ideal triangle decomposition \cite{Fock1,Penn1}, we first remove from the surface all the hyperbolic domains of holes bounded by the corresponding perimeter geodesic lines (with their closures, which are these perimeter lines).
-Second, we choose for each orbifold point from the set $\delta_k$ a domain containing this point and bounded by a geodesic curve whose both ends spiral to the $k$th hole as shown in Fig.~\ref{fi:saucer-pan}.\footnote{In the case of a $\mathbb Z_2$-orbifold point, this domain has zero area because the corresponding geodesics goes directly to the orbifold point, reflects at it, and repeats its path in the opposite direction.} We remove from the remaining part of the surface all such domains.
+Second, we choose for each orbifold point from the set $\delta_k$ a domain containing this point and bounded by a geodesic curve whose both ends spiral to the $k$th hole as shown in the right part of Fig.~\ref{fi:saucer-pan}.\footnote{In the case of a $\mathbb Z_2$-orbifold point, this domain has zero area because the corresponding geodesics goes straight to the orbifold point, reflects at it, and repeats its path in the opposite direction.} We remove from the remaining part of the surface all such domains.
 The remaining part of $\Sigma_{g,s,r}$ admits splitting into ideal triangles; a copy of this splitting can be drawn as a connected ideal polygon in the Poincar\'e disc; the sides of this polygon are of two sorts: those that are not pre-images of geodesics going around orbifold points must be pairwise identified; to a side that is a pre-image of the geodesics going around ${\mathbb Z}_p$ orbifold point we attach (from outside) an equilateral ideal $p$-gone with the orbifold point situated at its geodesic center; this $p$-gone is the $p$-fold covering of the removed domain enclosing the orbifold point.

 An example of a fundamental domain of the Riemann surface $\Sigma_{1,1,2}$ of genus one with one hole and with two ${\mathbb Z}_3$ orbifold points is in Fig.~\ref{fi:disc}.